 Except for the above-mentioned features, there are many other accessibility users can utilize.
 As it is based on the model of PC you have and the software you use currently.
-Below are some resources that will lead you to accessibility features for some of the most often used apps.
+Below are some resources that will lead you to access features for some of the most often-used apps.

 - Google Accessibility: Google’s help site for accessibility features for Tablets, Android phones Chrome.

-- Accessibility Features in Firefox: Mozilla’s official site so users can approach towards Firefox’s accessibility features.
+- Accessibility Features in Firefox: Mozilla’s official site so users can approach Firefox’s accessibility features.

-AppleVis: It is a community-based website that offers tutorials, tips, and gives feedback on products for those who are unable to see and have low-vision of Apple products.
+AppleVis: It is a community-based website that offers tutorials, and tips, and gives feedback on products for those who are unable to see and have a low vision of Apple products.